 He has a wealth of knowledge in NHS primary dental care.
 He has experience in monitoring NHS contracts, managing complaints, advising on clinical governance matters and how to work efficiently within the current NHS framework.

 Over the years a number of foundation dentists (FD) have stayed in West Wales, many of whom are now Dental Educational Supervisors.

 Swansea and west Wales has a reputation for its scenery, culture and sporting activities.
 Swansea's Grand Theatre is a popular venue for everything from opera to comedy and the area hosts a number of entertaining yearly events including a cockle festival, the Mumbles Festival and the now world famous Swansea Music Festival.
 Travelling here is easy with the M4 Motorway providing a direct link to London and a link to the rest of England via the M6, M42 and M5.
 Excellent rail links also ensure that Swansea is easily accessible.
 The capital City of Cardiff is only 40 miles away - a mere 45 minutes’ drive.

 Andrew is a keen sports fan and he officiates in the second tier of Welsh football.
 He is also an enthusiastic musician.
-For the sports fans there is always plenty of opportunity to watch the Ospreys and Scarletts rugby teams and Swansea City is now a premier league football team.
+For the sports fans there is always plenty of opportunity to watch the Ospreys and Scarletts rugby teams.
 The local national parks and the Gower coast attract walkers and sport enthusiasts from far and wide.

 Watch the below video to see a previous trainee on the Swansea & West Wales scheme discuss their experience: